 Darrow Platform specializes in identifying potential legal violations and building cases through advanced AI analysis of public data sources.
 The platform helps attorneys discover new litigation opportunities.

-Case discovery features:
+Case discovery features include:

 Violation detection: AI analysis of regulatory filings and public records